 This section applies to employees who have more than one job or are married and filing jointly with a working spouse.
 The IRS offers some guidance here for employees to determine whether they need to complete this step and where to look for additional instructions.
 Option (a) provides the most privacy for the employee’s information, according to the IRS, as well as the most accurate calculations.

-Step 3: Claim dependents (optional)
+Step 3: Claim dependents and other credits (optional)

 If your employee has dependents, they will complete this section.
 Single taxpayers with an income of $200,000 or less ($400,000 if married filing jointly) are now eligible for the child tax credit as a result of the TCJA as well.